-Your Advisor of Studies is an experienced academic who is practiced at dealing with difficulties that you may encounter, and helps you to overcome these as far as possible (e.g., by advising you of the possibility of taking Leave of Absence, the consequences of moving to part-time study, or representing you at examination boards).
+Your Advisor of Studies is an experienced academic who is trained at dealing with difficulties that you may encounter during your studies, and can help you to overcome these as far as possible (e.g., by advising you of the possibility of taking Leave of Absence, the consequences of moving to part-time study, or representing you at examination boards).
+Your Advisor is there to help.
+All too often students delay in bringing problems to their Advisor.
+The sooner you bring problems to your advisor the sooner they can help and prevent problems from becoming overwhelming.